When we first told people about our lifestyle change in 2016, we would often get asked questions like

 What is our life like now?

-Our daily routine hasn’t really changed that much since leaving Sydney.
-We still wake up around sunrise, as Paul continues to run most mornings.
-Different to Sydney though, we are able to enjoy breakfast together and live our days in sync with Mother Nature: if the weather is fine we head out exploring if it rains we stay at home and work.
+Since leaving Sydney, our daily routine hasn’t changed much.
+We still wake up around sunrise, and Paul continues to run most mornings.
+Unlike in Sydney, though, we can enjoy breakfast together and live our days in sync with Mother Nature: if the weather is fine, we head out exploring; if it rains, we stay home and work.

-Since we are running a business together, we have fortnightly business management meetings where we discuss and agree on strategic business matters as well as our tasks for the weeks ahead.
-Both of us have different strengths and experiences, and we have divided key roles between us accordingly.
-We are pretty driven and disciplined by nature, so pushing ourselves (and each other) to get things done isn’t difficult.
-In fact, developing our website and other business ideas doesn’t feel like work (most of the time).
+Since we are running a business together, we have fortnightly business management meetings to discuss and agree on strategic business matters and our tasks for the weeks ahead.
+We have different strengths and experiences and have divided key roles between us accordingly.
+We are driven and disciplined by nature, so pushing ourselves (and each other) to get things done isn’t difficult.
+Developing our website and other business ideas doesn’t feel like work (most of the time).
 We enjoy utilising our skills and learning new ones – just this time, it’s for the benefit of our own business, not for someone else’s.

 We continue to make meaningful changes in the way we live.
 We’ve become (even) more focused on sustainability.
-I guess, having experienced the beauty and fragility of our planet first-hand – from the Amazon Rainforest to the Galapagos Islands – makes us want to protect it (even more).
-From changing our deodorant or the way we keep leftovers to how we select our gear and our travel experiences – our life keeps evolving.
+I guess having experienced the beauty and fragility of our planet first-hand – from the Amazon Rainforest to the Galapagos Islands – makes us want to protect it (even more).
+From changing our deodorant or how we keep leftovers to how we select our gear and travel experiences, our life keeps evolving.
 That’s what journeys are about.
 Right?

 So, does minimalism make us happy?